jainn3/HangoutStreetApp/README.md

 # HangoutStreetApp
 Hangout with your friend with this app.

-The below is the link of how the app looks like:
+Below is the link of how the app looks like:

 https://www.youtube.com/watch?v=73uqkkEa3_M